 This Dorset Apple Cake can be a day-long adventure (at least it was for me)!
 Because it’s best eaten on the day it is baked, I’d recommend that you bake it first thing in the morning.

 Once it’s out of the oven, have a slice with a heap of yogurt and a mug of coffee for breakfast.
 When afternoon tea rolls around, lightly warm up another slice and serve it with clotted cream.
-And if you really fancy it, it’s also tasty for dessert with a spoonful of vanilla ice cream.
+And if you really fancy it, this apple cake is also tasty for dessert with a spoonful of vanilla ice cream.

 This Dorset Apple Cake has apples inside the cake and on top of the cake